Decision of the Regional Court in Wrocław, 1st Civil Division, dated 24th January 2019

 1. Reparation of the damage by the person deriving the benefit can be made both by restoring the previous state of affairs and by paying a sum of money.
 In any case, however, the upper limit of this person’s liability is the value of the gained benefit, which is to be valued according to the state at the time of its attainment and at the prices on the date of judgment (argument from Article 363 § 2 of the Civil Code).
 Such a limitation of liability follows from the wording of Article 422 of the Civil Code, which imposes liability only on the one who, after the tort, obtained a benefit from it.
 Thus, if someone helped the perpetrator after committing the tort, but did so gratuitously and did not gain any benefit from it, he will not be liable for damages.

-2. Immediately it should be pointed out, the subsidiary nature of the evidence itself from the testimony of class members, treated in this aspect like the plaintiff, and the lack of “disciplinary” provisions in the situation of refusal to testify or answer individual questions.
+2. Immediately it should be pointed out the subsidiary nature of the evidence itself from the testimony of group members, treated in this aspect like the plaintiff, and the lack of “disciplinary” provisions in the situation of refusal to testify or answer individual questions.

 3. The limit of the defendant’s liability to individual persons is the amount of money actually received at the time of the loan agreements, and therefore without taking into account the amounts paid by the borrowers for the tax on civil law transactions.

-4. Evaluating the actions of the defendant, aimed first at securing its own claim and then at obtaining satisfaction of its own claim at the expense of other creditors with a much weaker position than that of the defendant, should be assessed as an abuse of subjective right.
+4. Evaluating the actions of the defendant, aimed first at securing its own claim and then at obtaining satisfaction of its own claim at the expense of other creditors with a much weaker position than that of the defendant, they should be assessed as an abuse of subjective law.

-5. In favor of married members of the group, the awarded amounts were awarded jointly, in accordance with the case law on claims asserted by persons in the regime of marital joint property.
+5. In favor of married members of the group, the awarded amounts were awarded jointly, in accordance with the case law on claims pursued by persons in the regime of marital joint property.

-Judgment of the District Court in Wroclaw, 1st Civil Division, dated November 26, 2021
+Judgment of the Regional Court in Wrocław, 1st Civil Division, dated 26th November 2021

 I C 748/17

-1. The provisions of Article 5 of the Class Action Law do not contain “separate provisions” on the principles of reimbursement of litigation costs, and therefore it is impossible to oblige the defendant under them to reimburse the plaintiff for litigation costs so significantly exceeding the amount of the minimum rates of attorney and legal counsel fees.
-The possible adoption of a different concept would have to result in a violation of the principle of equality of parties, because if the suit was dismissed, the defendant would remain entitled to reimbursement of the costs of legal representation only in the amount resulting from the applicable minimum rates of fees for the activities of attorneys and legal advisers.
+1. The provisions of Article 5 of the Act on Pursuing Claims in Group Proceedings do not contain “separate provisions” on the principles of reimbursement of costs of the proceedings, and therefore it is impossible to oblige the defendant under them to reimburse the plaintiff for costs of the proceedings so significantly exceeding the amount of the minimum rates of attorney at law and legal counsel fees.
+The possible adoption of a different concept would have to result in a violation of the principle of equality of parties, because if the claim was dismissed, the defendant would remain entitled to reimbursement of the costs of legal representation only in the amount resulting from the applicable minimum rates of fees for the activities of attorneys at law and legal counsels.

-Order of the District Court in Wroclaw, 1st Civil Division, dated March 31, 2023
+Decision of the Regional Court in Wrocław, 1st Civil Division, dated 31st March 2023

 I C 976/17

-1. The defendant’s objections to class membership should focus on demonstrating that a specific person cannot obtain class membership status.
+1. The defendant’s objections to group membership should focus on demonstrating that a specific person cannot obtain group member status.
 The allegations should indicate that the claim of a specific person does not exhibit the characteristics of a specific group, or that the claim of a specific person(s) does not exhibit a factual connection with the claims of other persons, or that the claim of a specific person is not of the same type as the group claim.
-Importantly, however, the defendant’s claims, in accordance with generally applicable procedural rules, must be duly demonstrated by the submission of relevant evidence.
+Importantly, however, the defendant’s assertions, in accordance with generally applicable procedural rules, must be duly demonstrated by the submission of relevant evidence.

-Order of the District Court of Warsaw, III Civil Division, dated June 16, 2016
+Decision of the Regional Court of Warsaw, 3rd Civil Division, dated 16th June 2016

 III C 171/16

-1. The view that the ranking of the claims of class members into subgroups is opposed by the nature of these claims: the fact that they are due to co-owners and are related to their shares in co-ownership should be considered unconvincing.
-Such unification is not explicitly prohibited by the provisions of the Law on the Investigation of Claims in Group Proceedings.
+1. The view that the arranging of the claims of group members into subgroups is opposed by the nature of these claims should be deemed unconvincing: the fact that they are due to co-owners and are related to their shares in co-ownership.
+Such unification is not explicitly prohibited by the provisions of the Act on Pursuing Claims in Group Proceedings.

 Judgment of the District Court of Warsaw, 1st Civil Division, dated May 24, 2022